-The Group, which is controlled by Siderurgica Investimenti, a holding belonging to Stabiumi and Lonati families, features high industrial flexibility and maximum operational efficiency upstream and downstream the melting process, alongside a sound financial position and assets.
+The Group, which is controlled by Siderurgica Investimenti, a holding belonging to Stabiumi and Lonati families, features high industrial flexibility and maximum operational efficiency upstream and downstream the smelting process, alongside a sound financial position and assets.
 These characteristics enable the Group to successfully respond to ongoing changes in the domestic and foreign steel markets and the increasing awareness of citizens regarding environmental issues, by keeping the same constant focus as Alfa Acciai has reserved to its employees and customers since the outset.

-The companies on a red background are included in the scope of this report; those on a grey background are non-operating companies, which are not included in the reporting scope.
+1) The companies on a red background are included in the scope of this report; those on a grey background are non-operating companies, which are not included in the reporting scope.
 For more details, please refer to the Explanatory Notes.

-Background JIII 102 U 1955 Acciaierie Laminatoi Fonderie Affini S.r.l.", the original name from which the current acronym 'ALFA' derives, started its activity in the mid- 1950s, focusing entirely on steel production and 1070 rolling.
-1970 1984 Plant changeover to continuous casting and heavy investment in new technology upgrading allow the company to step up production capacity in both departments steel mill and rolling mill.
-Mitigation of the environmental impact of the plant, through both the installation of state-of-the-art EAF emission filtering plant systems and also sound-proofing of the main production processes.
-1986 1001 The Downstream Production Unit comes into being for the production of welded mesh and drawn wire.
-1991 Alfa Acciai takes over Vicenza-based Ferroberica , thus enabling the company to upgrade all its cold processes, including the pre-shaping and assembling of reinforcing steel, sectors in which it is now the largest player in Italy and second in Europe 1998 2000 Alfa Acciai takes over Catania-based Acciaierie di Sicilia , the only steel mill on the island, for the production of rebar and spooled coils.
-In agreement with the Brescia Town Council, Alfa Acciai develops the "Alfa 2000" plan to mitigate the environmental impact of the plant on 2004 the surroundings.
-2004 Inauguration of the third rolling mill to add reinforcing steel in spooled coils, and celebration of the 50th year of activity.
-2016 Alfa Acciai takes over in Brescia the industrial site of Montirone and Tecnofil , one of the major drawing mills with galvanising plant in Europe, and soon 2020 rationalized the wire types (galvanized, alu-zinc and bright wire).
-2020 2021 Increasingly focusing on key sustainabilit topics, Alfa Acciai has recently worked in partnership with A2A, Italy's major multiutility, an innovative and efficient system for recovering thermal energy from the steel mill.
-Publication of the first Sustainabilitv
+Background BRI 102-3 1955 'Acciaierie Laminatoi Fonderie Affini S.r.I.", the original name from which the current acronym 'ALFA" derives, started its activity in the mid-1950s, focusing entirely on steel production and rolling.
+1970 1984 Plant changeover to continuous casting and heavy investment in new technology upgrading allow the company to step up production capacity in both departments: steel mill and rolling mill.
+Mitigation of the environmental impact of the plant, through both the installation of state-of- the-art emission EAF filtering plant system and also sound-proofing of the main production processes.
+1986 4004 The Downstream Production Unit comes into being for the production of welded mesh and drawn wire.
+1991 Alfa Acciai takes over Vicenza-based Ferroberica, thus enabling the company to upgrade all its cold processes, including the pre-shaping and assembling of reinforcing steel, sectors in which it is now the largest player in Italy and second in Europe.
+1998 Alfa Acciai takes over Catania-based 2000 Acciaierie di Sicilia, the only steel mill of the island, for the production of rebar a spooled coils.
+In agreement with the Brescia Town Council, Alfa Acciai develops the "Alfa 2000" plan to mitigate the environmental impact of the plant on the surroundings.
+2004 tile sull sullulligs.
+2001 Inauguration of the third rolling mill to add reinforcing steel in spooled coils, and celebration of the 50th year of activity.
+2016 Alfa Acciai takes over in Brescia the industrial site of Montirone and Tecnofil , one of the major drawing mills with galvanising plant in Europe, and soon rationalized the wire types (galvanized, 2020 alu-zinc and bright wire).
+2021 Increasingly focusing on key sustainability topics, Alfa Acciai has recently worked in partnership with A2A, Italy's major multiutility, an innovative and efficient system for recovering thermal energy -------------------------------------- from the steel mill.